Thursday, February 25, 2016

 PAUL O'NEILL (YES Network)

 "Paul O'Neill will make his broadcast television debut for the YES Network in 2002, serving as a pre- and postgame analyst.
 The gritty and revered five-time All-Star outfielder played 17 years in the major leagues, spending his final nine seasons in pinstripes.
-O'Neill was a pillar in the Yankees' run to four World Championships, his passionate play embodying a team-first formula that led to unequalled success.
+O'Neill was a pillar in the Yankees' run to four World Championships, his passionate play embodying a team-first formula that led to unequaled success.

 Affectionately known as a warrior to most Yankee followers, O'Neill began his major league career in 1985 with the Cincinnati Reds, earning the first of his five World Championships in 1990.
 He joined the Yankees in 1993 after eight seasons with the Reds, and in 1994 claimed the American League batting title with a .359 average.
 In 2001- at the age of 38- O'Neill became the oldest player in major league history to steal 20 bases and hit 20 home runs in the same season.